Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Research confirms that the majority of cross-border payment management practices are not efficient from both a cost and time perspective.
-Businesses’ current practices often result in reduced productivity, increased labor, expensive payment fees, and hindered relationships with suppliers.
-But these problems may be solved by applying best practices and software technology to increase cross-border payment effectiveness, including an advanced global payments system.
+Businesses’ current practices often result in reduced productivity, increased labour, expensive payment fees, and hindered relationships with suppliers.
+However these problems may be solved by applying best practices and software technology to increase cross-border payment effectiveness, including an advanced global payments system.

 What are Cross Border Payments?

-A cross border payment is a transaction between banks, financial institutions, businesses, or individuals operating in different countries that may or may not share a border.
-Cross-border B2B payments are expected to exceed $40 trillion worldwide by 2024, up from $37 trillion in 2022, according to a Juniper Research report.
+A cross-border payment is a transaction between banks, financial institutions, businesses, or individuals operating in different countries that may or may not share a border.
+Cross-border B2B payments are expected to exceed US$40 trillion (CA$55) worldwide by the end of 2024, up from US$37 trillion (CA$51) in 2022, according to a Juniper Research report.

 Benefits of Cross-Border Payments

-As globalization is increasingly intertwined into the everyday operations of businesses, refining cross-border payment management practices is becoming more important.
-According to the research, 73% of US-based companies regularly make cross-border payments of some kind.
+As globalization is increasingly intertwined with the everyday operations of businesses, refining cross-border payment management practices is becoming more important.
+According to the research, 73% of companies regularly make cross-border payments of some kind.
 Refining management practices can lead to significant savings and improve international tax and regulatory compliance.

 With a solid international payment strategy, businesses can achieve: